isabella232/docs.devo.ps/source/manual/CLI.md

   </dd>

   <dt><code class='terminal'>devops ssh-config [--repo={REPO}] [{NODE}]</code></dt>
   <dd>Show the SSH connection configuration used to connect to the designated node (where `{NODE}` is the node id). <small>If the `--repo` option is ommitted, assumes the repo is the one you run the command from (requires a local clone of the repository).
-If `{NODE}` is ommitted returns the ssh-config of all the nodes defined in the repository.</small>
+If `{NODE}` is ommitted, returns the ssh-config of all the nodes defined in the repository.</small>
   </dd>

 </dl>